DITTO: Offline Imitation Learning with World Models: Related Work

 World models have recently emerged as a promising approach to model-based learning. \citet{worldmodels} defined the prototypical two-part model: a variational autoencoder (VAE) is trained to reconstruct observations from individual frames, while a recurrent state-space model (RSSM) is trained to predict the VAE encoding of the next observation, given the current latent state and action.
 World models can be used to train agents entirely inside the learned latent space, without the need for expensive decoding back to the observation space. \citet{dreamer} introduced Dreamer, an RL agent which is trained purely in the latent space of the WM, and successfully transfers to the true environment at test-time. \citet{DayDreamer} showed that the same approach can be used to simultaneously learn a model and agent policy to control a physical quadrupedal robot online, without the control errors usually associated with transferring policies trained only in simulation to a physical system \citep{actuatornet}.

 In this work, we propose the use of world models to address a number of common problems in imitation learning.
 Intrinsic rewards which induce imitation learning, like those introduced in \citet{sqil} and \citet{randomexpert}, can pose challenging online learning problems, since the rewards are sparse or require tricky additional training procedures to work in high-dimensional observation spaces.
-Similarly, approaches like GAIL \citep{GAIL} and AIRL \citep{AIRL} require adversarial on-policy training that is difficult to make work in practice.
-In contrast, our approach remedies both the online learning and reward specification problems by performing safe offline policy learning solely inside the compact latent space of the world model, and uses a natural divergence measure as reward: distance between learner and expert in the world model latent space.
+Similarly, approaches like GAIL \citep{GAIL} and AIRL \citep{AIRL} require adversarial on-policy training that is difficult to make work in practice. \cite{vmail} propose an approach similar to ours, which uses model-based rollouts to produce on-policy latent trajectories to train the policy.
+However, their reward model is learned via an adversarial objective, and so can in principle suffer from the same adversarial collapse issues mentioned above.
+In contrast, our approach remedies both the online learning and reward specification problems by performing on-policy learning offline, in the latent space of the world model, and uses a natural divergence measure as reward: distance between learner and expert in the world model latent space.
 This provides a conceptually simple and dense reward signal for imitation by reinforcement learning, which we find outperforms competitive approaches in data efficiency and asymptotic performance.